 Fenella performs widely as a soloist.
 Her first concerto recording, of Christopher Wright’s Violin Concerto with the Royal Scottish National Orchestra and Martin Yates (Dutton Epoch) was released in 2012 to great critical acclaim (“Fenella Humphreys’ performance is a wonder” - International Record Review; ‘Fenella Humphreys captures the music’s wistful cantabile to perfection, producing a golden tone in all registers with the utmost sensitivity to where every phrase is moving’ - The Strad), and was selected as Orchestral CD of the Month in a 5 star review in BBC Music Magazine.

 A number of eminent British composers have written works for Fenella, both in her own right and as a former member of the Lawson Trio.
 Fenella’s recent Bach to the Future project, a set of six new unaccompanied violin works by Cheryl Frances-Hoad, Gordon Crosse, Sally Beamish, Adrian Sutton, Piers Hellawell and Sir Peter Maxwell Davies, was a huge success, garnering performances at acclaimed UK venues including Aldeburgh, St. Magnus Festival, Presteigne Festival, Ryedale Festival, The Forge, Manchester University, Queen’s University Belfast.
 The series has now been recorded over two CDs for Champs Hill Records.
 The first of these discs, released in August 2015, was picked by BBC Music Magazine as October’s Instrumental disc of the month, and described as ‘a radiant recording’ with ‘golden precision and effortless virtuosity’ (Five Stars, The Scotsman).
-The recently released second CD received the same accolade in January 2017’s issue of BBC Music Magazine, and was Editor's Choice in Gramophone Magazine in February 2017, and received the BBC Music Magazine's 2018 Instrumental Award.
+The second CD received the same accolade in January 2017’s issue of BBC Music Magazine, was Editor's Choice in Gramophone Magazine in February 2017, and received the BBC Music Magazine's 2018 Instrumental Award.

 Fenella is a passionate chamber musician, enjoying performances with Ensemble Perpetuo, Counterpoise and I Musicanti as well as collaborations with artists including Alexander Baillie, Adrian Brendel, Pekka Kuusisto, Alec Frank-Gemmill and Martin Lovett, and is regularly invited by Steven Isserlis to take part in the prestigious Open Chamber Music at the International Musicians’ Seminar, Prussia Cove.
 Concertmaster of the Deutsche Kammerakademie, Fenella also enjoys guest leading and directing various ensembles in Europe, and can be found playing Tango in duo and larger ensembles with the great Uruguayan bandoneonist, Hector Ulises Passarella.